 The guidelines listed below are central to the UHCL affirmative action program.
 The university will:

-vigorously oppose harassment of any individual or group on the basis of protected status, such as race, sex, religion, disability, age, or national origin, and take immediate action to correct conditions leading to harassment; and
+- Vigorously oppose harassment of any individual or group on the basis of protected status, such as race, sex, religion, disability, age, or national origin and take immediate action to correct conditions leading to harassment.

-Corey Benson, Title IX Equity and Diversity Officer, serves as coordinator and monitor of AA/EEO programs for the university.
-Mr. Benson reports directly to me regarding these issues and is responsible for implementing equal employment opportunity activities, reporting the effectiveness of university efforts, and recommending and developing strategies for attainment of objectives.
+The university compliance and chief diversity officer (in the Office of Title IX, Equity and Diversity) serves as chief architect and administrator and investigator in monitoring AA/EEO programs for the university.
+Mr. Richardson reports directly to me regarding these issues and is responsible for implementing equal employment opportunity activities, reporting the effectiveness of university efforts, and recommending and developing strategies for attainment of objectives.
 I request the support and cooperation of all faculty and staff to make our AA/EEO programs work.
-I encourage any employee with concerns or suggestions about these programs to consult with an appropriate faculty or staff officer, including Mr. Benson, so that fair resolution can be achieved.
+I also encourage all members of the UHCL community with concerns or suggestions about these programs to consult with an appropriate faculty or staff officer, including Mr. Richardson, so that fair resolution can be achieved.

 Ira K. Blake, PhD.,